Session-based Social and Dependency-aware Software Recommendation: Related work

-\subsection{Software Recommendation}
+\subsection{Software recommendation}

-Due to the success of collaborative filtering in recommender systems \cite{rendle2012bpr, he2017neural}, many studies have introduced it into software recommendation.
-For instance, Ichii et al. \cite{ichii2009software} used collaborative filtering to recommend similar software packages to developers.
-Thung et al. \cite{thung2013automated} further combined association rule and collaborative filtering to mine deeper relationships between packages.
-He et al. \cite{he2020diversified} employed an adaptive weighting mechanism and neighborhood information to neutralize popularity bias in MF, significantly increasing diversity and accuracy of the recommendation results.
-What's more, some studies model either developers' evolving interests or social influences.
-For example, Guy et al. \cite{guy2009personalized} aggregated developer's familiarity network and similarity network to recommend social software.
-Jiang et al. \cite{jiang2020adapting} adopt time decay factor and operation behaviors weight to model developers' dynamic interests in a popular programming platform, Scratch.
-However, ignoring the data characteristics in technology choice such as dynamic social influences and attentive dependency influences usually prevents the adoption of new methods in software recommendation.
-To model the two important influences, we propose SD-GAT built on social network and dependency network, where the attention in graphs is unequal and depends on current context.
+Software recommendation emerges as a hot research field with the rapid development of social collaborative coding platforms such as GitHub and explosive growth of third-party software packages.
+Conventional software recommendation usually employed collaborative filtering-based recommendation models\cite{rendle2012bpr, he2017neural}.
+For example, Ichii et al. \cite{ichii2009software} used collaborative filtering to recommend similar software packages to developers.
+Thung et al. \cite{thung2013automated} further combined association rule and collaborative filtering to capture deeper relationships between software packages.
+He et al. \cite{he2020diversified} employed an adaptive weighting mechanism and neighborhood information to neutralize popularity bias in MF, which significantly increased both the diversity and accuracy of the recommendation results.
+In addition to directly reusing third-party software packages, Web service API is also reusable and recommendation models have been developed \cite{almarimi2019web,zhang2019location}.